-Meatloaf…the ultimate in classic comfort food…paired with mashed potatoes and a veggie…you have a meal fit for your entire Family.
-I know many of you have your own special recipe that has more than likely been passed down several generations…this is mine…parts of it definitely came from my very own Mother.
-My meatloaf is full of flavor…juicy and tender.
-You have about an hour…let’s get meatloaffing…I just made up that word…Ha Ha!
+Meatloaf, the ultimate in classic comfort food.
+Pair with mashed potatoes and a vegetable, and you have a meal fit for your entire Family.
+I know many of you have your own special recipe that has more than likely been passed down several generations.
+This is mine.
+Parts of this recipe definitely came from my very own Mother with my added twist.
+My meatloaf is so full of flavor, juicy and tender.
+Give me about an hour and you will have the most amazing Meatloaf on your dinner table.

 Cover with foil and bake at 350 degrees for about 45 minutes to an hour.

-TIP: Since you are using 80/20 ground beef, you will notice that about halfway through baking, there will be a collection of fat on the bottom of the pan…pour most of this off…leave a few tablespoons so that the meat does not dry out!
+TIP: Since you are using 80/20 ground beef, you will notice that about halfway through baking, there will be a collection of fat on the bottom of the pan.
+Pour most of this off.
+Leave a few tablespoons so that the meat does not dry out!